-The 3×3 Standard Rack by Vulcan is very similar to the RML-490 that I cover following this unit.
-It’s 3″x3″, 11-gauge steel tubing that’s assembled with beefy 5/8″ hardware.
+The 3×3 Standard Rack by Vulcan Strength is very similar to the RML-490 that I cover following this unit.
+It uses 3″x3″, 11-gauge steel tubing that’s assembled with beefy 5/8″ hardware.
 It’s power coated, comes with safeties and J-cups, and has a very similar footprint (4’x4′).

-There are a couple of things that set this rack apart from the Rogue version.
-For starters, the feet of the Vulcan Standard are 9″x9″ – a massive footprint that will allow you to use this unit without anchoring.
-That is, assuming you don’t attach a trawler or something like that.
-Of course, you can still anchor if you choose – the holes are there.
+There are a couple of things that set this rack apart from the Rogue.
+For starters, the feet of the Vulcan Standard are at 9″x9″ – a massive footprint that will allow you to use this unit without anchoring in most cases.
+Of course you can still anchor if you plan to use accessories that require anchoring; the holes are there.
 The Vulcan also has 2″ hole spacing up all four sides of each upright which gives you a lot more versatility when using attachments.
 You’re not limited to only two sides of your rack like with so many other units.

 Rogue R4 Power Rack and RML-490 LE Power Rack